yussidivnall/CCREW/README.md

 ## Utilities

-running `python track.py` will begin the monitoring service. it will create two csv files in the `data/` directory, each showing a log of postion reports for boats and for Search and Rescue aircrafts.
+running `python track.py` will begin the monitoring service. it will create two csv files in the `data/` directory, each showing a log of position reports for boats and for Search and Rescue aircraft.

 Once this is running, you can use `python app.py` to start a dash server, you should then be able to browse to http://localhost:8050 and see an updating map of the vessels in the region we defined above.